 Karen Madden

-9th Grade Environmental Leadership Seminar, 10th Grade World History, and 12th Grade Internship
+9th Grade Environmental Leadership Seminar I, 10th Grade Environmental Leadership Seminar II, and 9th Grade Ethnic Studies

 Karen Madden is the Lead Teacher for the MarinSEL program.
 In this role, she teaches three MarinSEL classes, coordinates various aspects of the program, and spearheads the deep collaboration with the other TLHS teachers in the program.
-She has over 17 years of teaching experience, and while she is new to this role, she is no stranger to the MarinSEL program or the Terra Linda community.
+She started her career in education in 1997, and has close to 20 years of experience in the classroom.

 Karen grew up in San Rafael Park and earned her B.S. in Human Development from UC Davis.
 During the pandemic, Karen went back to school at San Francisco State University, where she earned her Masters Degree in Educational Leadership as well as her Administrative Credential.
 She finds that the MarinSEL Lead Teacher role is the perfect balance of teaching and leading, and she is thrilled to be a part of the Trojan family.